BeltranJuanP/portfolio/README.md

     - maybe do a different modal for that case because yeah its just weird
       - could make modal_about section the whole screen add mail button and hide the contact one
   - descriptions on projects don't really work
-  - lines under the links dont disapear once you touch them
+  - lines under the links dont disapear once you touch them -- FIXED
-  - the shadows on projets loks out of place in landscape? maybe make them smaller at some sizes

 # library website
 - make it work

 # treact website
+Replica of a website template to practice css styling.

+TODO:
 - add responsive ui
 - make sure all the links go somewhere
 - add all the animations